Occidental Petroleum: History

 In September 2014, Occidental moved its headquarters to Houston, Texas.
 In November, the company sold its 50% interest in BridgeTex Pipeline Company, owner of a 300,000 barrel-per-day crude oil pipeline system that extends from Colorado City, Texas to Texas City, Texas, for $1.075 billion.
 In December 2014, Occidental distributed 80.5% of its shares in California Resources Corporation, the largest producer of oil and natural gas on a gross-operated barrels of oil equivalent basis in California, to Occidental shareholders and distributed its remaining stake to shareholders in March 2016.
 In June 2017, the company sold land in the Permian Basin for $600 million and used the proceeds to acquire other assets in the area.

 In October 2015, Occidental completed the first phase of a $500 million carbon dioxide flooding project in Hobbs, New Mexico.
 In March 2017, the company and its 50/50 joint venture partner Mexichem began operations of a 1.2-billion-pound per year capacity ethylene cracker at the OxyChem plant in Ingleside, Texas, along with pipelines and storage at Markham, Texas.

 In May 2016, Vicki Hollub, who had worked at Occidental since 1981 and joined the board in 2015, became the chief executive officer of the company, the first female to serve as chief executive officer of a major U.S. oil and gas company.
 In January 2018, Occidental was found to be partially responsible for the Bayou Corne sinkhole, along with Texas Brine Company and Vulcan Materials Company.

 In October 2020, Occidental sold its onshore operations in Colombia to the Carlyle Group for $825 million.
 The deal included operations and working interests in the Llanos Norte, Middle Magdalena, and Putumayo Basins.
 Working interest on exploration offshore in Colombia remained under ownership of Oxy in partnership with Ecopetrol, with plans to drill the first well by 2024.
+Anadarko Colombia, a subsidiary of Oxy, and Ecopetrol entered into a joint exploration agreement in May 2022 for offshore exploration in deep waters of the Caribbean, with plans to drill the world's deepest offshore oil well by 2024.

+In August 2023, Occidental acquired Carbon Engineering, a direct air capture technology company, for $1.1 billion.
+In August 2024, the company acquired CrownRock, a Permian producer, for $12.4 billion.
+In August 2024, Anadarko Peru, a subsidiary of Oxy, completed the initial phase of a 3D marine seismic acquisition project in northern Peruvian waters.
+In April 2025, Oxy acquired Holocene, a carbon removal startup active in enhanced oil recovery.
+In August 2025, Oxy sold its natural gas gathering affiliate in the Permian Basin to Enterprise Products for $580 million.